oban-bg/oban/README.md

 ## Usage

-Oban isn't an application, it is started by a supervisor that must be included in your application's supervision tree.
-All of the configuration may be passed into the `Oban` supervisor, allowing you to configure Oban like the rest of your application.
+Oban isn't an application and won't be started automatically.
+It is started by a supervisor that must be included in your application's supervision tree.
+All of your configuration is passed into the `Oban` supervisor, allowing you to configure Oban like the rest of your application.

 ```elixir
 # confg/config.exs